 RealTracks Folder: The RealTracks styles are stored in Applications/Band-in-a-Box/RealTracks by default.

-You can choose an alternate folder location in the RealTracks Settings dialog by checking Use a custom folder location for the RealTracks and then clicking on the folder button and picking an alternate folder.
+You can choose an alternate folder location by checking Use a custom folder location for the RealTracks and then clicking on the folder button and picking an alternate folder.
 Then, click on the [Update] button to confirm the new location.